THEME: FARM & FARM PRODUCTS

 Old MacDonald's Farm

 With the help of Blocks, pieces, toys, papercraft toys, straws, grass, twigs, nests, etc., children create a farm with their teachers.
 The farm has some roads and green areas.
 Children tell what is on a farm and add trees, plants, and animals, animal sheds, water bodies, vehicles on the farm (cow, house, tractor, etc.).

 Circle Time is such a great time for children to learn the social skills of being together as a large group AND to learn more about their study Theme!

 Once Upon a Time

 Each child is given a flannel piece.
-Teacher starts the story by placing the boy and girl next to a flannel farm piece.
-Teacher says - "Once upon a time, a boy and a girl went to the farm."
+The teacher starts the story by placing the boy and girl next to a flannel farm piece.
+The teacher says - "Once upon a time, a boy and a girl went to the farm."

 One child is asked to add her/his flannel piece.
 All discuss what it is and if they like it or an attribute about it.
 That is added to the story.
 For example, if the child adds a cow, then the teacher and children say "They hear a black and white cow.
 It said MOO!”

 This is continued until all the children have added a flannel piece.

 Who Am I?

 A variety of stuffed farm animals or puppets or produce are put in a bag or box.
 The teacher places her hand in the bag or box and gives hints to the children about the type of animal or item it is and children guess the name.
 Finally the teacher takes the thing out and shows it to the children.